quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ## Acknowledgments

-We thank Robert W. Williams (University of Tennessee Health Sciences Center) for very helpful comments and feedback on a draft of this manuscript.
+We thank Robert W. Williams (University of Tennessee Health Sciences Center) and Don F. Conrad (Oregon Health & Science University) for very helpful comments and feedback on a draft of this manuscript.

 ## References {.page_break_before}